OGGM/oggm-edu/docs/mb_simulator.rst

 The MB simulator is structured in three parts:

 - under 'Mass Balance 1' and 'Mass Balance 2', individual MB models can be defined (with their particular climate configuration and model parameter settings) and explored (up to the monthly contributions).
-- under 'Compare mass balances', the two individual Mass-Balance models are compared to each other.
+- under 'Compare mass balances', the two individual MB models are compared to each other.

 For an introduction on how to interact with the app and what the individual figures show you should watch the tutorial video below!